LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson06.rst

 - Write an anonymous function
 - Explain how an anonymous function can be called, even though it doesn’t have a defined name
+- Explain common uses of anonymous functions

 Functions As Values
 ^^^^^^^^^^^^^^^^^^^

 - Understand and describe how functions in JavaScript can be used as values
-- Assign anonyous functions to variables
+- Assign anonymous and named functions to variables
-- Write a function that takes another function as an input parameter
+- Write a function that uses a parameter as a function
-- Call a function that takes another function as an input parameter
+- Call a function that takes another function as an argument

 Recursion
 ^^^^^^^^^